 At this point, the Section Editor receives the notification from the Layout Editor and reviews the galley files.

 They can either ask the Layout Editor to make additional changes (using the Production Discussions) or inform the Editor that the galleys are ready for publication.

 To inform the Editor, use the Production Discussion panel’s Add Discussion link.

 The next step in publishing the submission is to check and finalize the metadata.

-You can check the metadata for the submission by going to Submissions, opening the submission, going to the Publication tab, and checking the Title, Contributors, and Metadata tabs.
+You can check the metadata for the submission by going to Submissions, opening the submission, going to the Publication tab, and checking the Title, Contributors (note that as of version 3.4 you can now edit the display order of Contributors), and Metadata tabs.

 At this point you can also add the article to a category to display it on a thematic category page on your site and extract and save references (if you have not already).